 2. Blood film is required to exclude platelet clumping (pseudothrombocytopenia) or other thrombocytopenic disorders associated with abnormalities of red blood cells (eg, schistocytes in thrombotic thrombocytopenic purpura) or of white blood cells (eg, immature forms or blasts in leukemia).

-3. Bone marrow aspiration or biopsy might be considered in patients aged >60 years and in patients who do not respond to typical ITP treatments (glucocorticoids or IV immunoglobulin [IVIG]) to exclude myelodysplastic syndrome or other bone marrow disorders.
+3. Bone marrow aspiration or biopsy might be considered in patients with other blood cell abnormalities or physical findings, older patients, or patients who do not respond to typical ITP treatments (glucocorticoids or IV immunoglobulin [IVIG]) to exclude myelodysplastic syndrome or other bone marrow disorders.
 Bone marrow examination is not necessary in patients with typical ITP.

 4. Other studies: Tests for HIV and hepatitis C virus should be done.
-Helicobacter pylori testing should be considered in patients from certain countries (Japan, Italy); antinuclear antibodies should be considered when systemic lupus erythematosus is suspected; pregnancy test.
-Platelet autoantibody testing has low sensitivity and requires using specialized test methods; thus, it has not been adopted into routine practice.
+Helicobacter pylori testing should be considered, especially in patients from countries where H pylori infection is endemic (eg, Japan, Italy); antinuclear antibodies should be considered when systemic lupus erythematosus is suspected or to support the diagnosis of autoimmune disease; pregnancy test.
+Platelet autoantibody testing has low sensitivity and requires specialized test methods, and has therefore not been adopted into routine practice.

 Isolated thrombocytopenia (platelet count <100×109/L) with an otherwise normal CBC in a patient in whom other causes have been excluded, based on the investigations listed above.
 Clues to the diagnosis of ITP are thrombocytopenia (platelet count often <20×109/L), platelet count response after glucocorticoids or IVIG, and, for secondary ITP, improvement in platelet counts after treatment of the underlying cause (eg, HIV, H pylori).